drtirnadeb/FairFrame/intermediate/instructions.md

 ### 📘 About the Notebook

-We have included an example Jupyter notebook (`loan_fairness_intermediate.ipynb`) to help you get started.
+We have included an example Jupyter notebook (`intermediate_fairness_analysis.ipynb`) to help you get started.
 Use it as a **template** — feel free to build on it, expand the analysis, and apply the same techniques to the promotion dataset.

 ---